realworldocaml/book/en/runtime-memory-layout.md

 zero.
 A pointer value is stored unmodified since pointers are guaranteed to be word-aligned with the bottom bits always being zero.
-The next problem is distinguishing between pointers to OCaml values (which should be followed by the garbage collector) and C pointers (which shouldn't be followed).
+The next problem is distinguishing between pointers to OCaml values (which should be followed by the garbage collector) and pointers into the system heap to C values (which shouldn't be followed).

 The mechanism for this is simple since the runtime system keeps track of the heap blocks it has allocated for OCaml values.
 If the pointer is inside a heap